richafnu/Viva/Viva/glint/setup/set-up-distribution-lists.md

 :::image type="content" source="../../media/glint/setup/confirm-delete-distro-list.png" alt-text="Screenshot of Are you sure window to confirm deletion of a Distribution List.":::

 > [!NOTE]
 > Deleting a Distribution List is a permanent action.
-The data of the members of that list is not deleted.
+The data of the members of that list isn't deleted.